A couple shares a laptop that sits on a kitchen island next to paperwork.

 3. Most major credit card issuers don’t allow cosigners but do allow adding an authorized user to an account.

-If you’re applying for a credit card for the first time or trying to rebuild your credit, you may have difficulty being approved.
-But, with a consigner, some borrowers may have a better chance of being approved for a credit card.
+If you’re applying for a credit card for the first time or trying to rebuild your credit, you may have difficulty being approved by a credit card issuer.
+But, with a consigner, some borrowers may have a better chance of approval for a credit card.

-Though cosigning may be more common for a loan, like a personal loan or auto loan, than a credit card, it can be helpful to understand what a cosigner is and how you can access credit if your credit card issuer doesn’t allow cosigners.
+Cosigning may be more common for a loan (like a personal loan, mortgage, or auto loan) than a credit card.
+But it can be helpful to understand what a cosigner is and how you can access credit if your credit card issuer doesn’t allow cosigners.

-Sometimes a credit applicant, or the main borrower, isn’t approved for a credit card.
+Sometimes a credit applicant (the main borrower), doesn’t get approved for a credit card.
 In this situation, a cosigner on the credit card acts as a guarantor to minimize the risk for the credit card company.
-If the main borrower doesn’t pay, the cosigner is obligated to pay any missed payments or even the total amount of the loan.
+If the main borrower doesn’t pay, the cosigner is responsible to pay any missed payments or even the total amount of the loan.

-According to the Consumer Financial Protection Bureau, a cosigner takes full responsibility for paying back a loan if the primary borrower doesn't pay their bills according to the loan agreement.
+A cosigner takes on the responsibility for paying back a loan if the card holder doesn't pay their bills (according to the loan agreement).

-cosigner is usually a family member or friend that has demonstrated responsible credit use on their credit report and has a stable income, according to the Federal Trade Commission.
-For example, a creditworthy cosigner may have good credit, makes their monthly payment on time, and doesn't show a missed payment on their credit report.
+A cosigner is usually a family member or friend that has shown responsible credit use on their credit report.
+A creditworthy cosigner should have a stable income, good credit, make their monthly payments on time, and doesn't show a missed payment on their credit report.

 There are a few benefits of having a cosigner on a credit card.